ntoll/microformats/README.txt

 * hReview - for representing an opinion
 * XFN - for representing friends and relationships
 * hAtom - for syndicated content
-* nNews - for online journalism
+* hNews - for online journalism

 In the code, you get the following: